 As a decluttering method, Death Cleaning can be compared to another recently popular decluttering school of thought, the Konmari method.

-Star of the new Netflix series Tidying Up With Marie Kondo and author of the recently-published decluttering bible The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing, Kondo preaches keeping what you love or use and getting rid of the rest.
+Star of the new Netflix series Tidying Up With Marie Kondo and author of the recently-published decluttering bible, The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing, Kondo preaches keeping what you love or use and getting rid of the rest.
 Read our take on the Konmari method here.

 However, while the Konmari method prescribes throwing away, recycling, or donating what is discarded, Death Cleaning requires us to let go of excess stuff by giving the things you no longer want to family and friends whenever you get the chance.